-- Injections soften Peyronie’s disease plaques, and surgery can remove them in severe cases.
+- Injections soften Peyronie’s disease plaques, and a surgeon can remove them in severe cases.

 - Draining the blood from the penis with a needle helps reduces an erection if you have priapism.
 Medication may also lower the amount of blood flowing to the penis.

-- Antiviral medications can help reduce herpes outbreaks.
+- Antiviral medications can help reduce or shorten herpes outbreaks.

-- Stretching the foreskin with your fingers may make it looser if you have phimosis, or steroid creams rubbed on your penis can help.
-In some cases, surgery is needed.
+- Stretching the foreskin with your fingers may make it looser if you have phimosis.
+Steroid creams rubbed on your penis can also help.
+In some cases, surgery is necessary.

 - Icing the head of your penis reduces swelling in paraphimosis.
-Your doctor also may suggest putting pressure on the head of the penis, injecting drugs into the penis to help it drain, or making small cuts in the foreskin to decrease swelling.
+Your doctor also may suggest putting pressure on the head of the penis.
+They can also inject drugs into the penis to help it drain, or they can make small cuts in the foreskin to decrease swelling.

-- Surgery removes cancerous parts of the penis.
-Treatment also may include radiation treatment or chemotherapy.
+- A surgeon can remove cancerous parts of the penis.
+Treatment for penile cancer also may include radiation treatment or chemotherapy.